timofeysie/satisfactory/docs/33 - call Python from Node.md

   File "C:\Users\timof\AppData\Local\Programs\Python\Python39\lib\site-packages\goose3\__init__.py", line 128, in crawler_wrapper

 THis is an error with goose getting the article.
 If this happens, then the user should have the option of capturing the article text by hand and using that to be summarized by the bart.

+[{'summary_text': " Kevin Porter Jr. hit a buzzer-beating 3-pointer to give the Houston Rockets a 114-111 win over the Washington Wizards .
+Washington Wizards broadcaster Glenn Consor apologized for the remark .
+Porter Jr.'s father, Bryan Kevin Porter Sr., was killed in a shooting in a Seattle bar in 2004 .
+Porter Sr. pleaded guilty to first-degree manslaughter in the shooting death of a 14-year-old girl ."}]